setijo01/tokoflix_react/README.md

 ##Tokoflix Front-End Mini Project

-Before running the app, change the value of 'API_KEY' in App.js to your tmDB API Key.
+Before installing and running the app, change the value of 'API_KEY' in App.js to your tmDB API Key.

 Made working basic components for the app.
 Primary features such as listing, searching, and buying movies are working.